So Long to the Dwarf Alberta Spruce

 When you drive the axe into the tree when you need firewood, you are not cutting down a person; you are cutting down a tree.
 But while we should not romanticize the tree, we must realize God made it and it deserves respect because He made it as a tree. - Francis Schaeffer

-Why It Had To Go
+Why It Had to Go

-And the tree was really starting to encroach on the back stoop steps, which really came to light last spring when we were re-doing the stoop floor.
+And the tree was really starting to encroach on the back stoop steps, which really came to light last spring when we were re-doing the stoop floor

-Taking It Down
+Taking Down the Alberta Spruce

 Taking the tree down was simplicity itself.
 I started out with my chainsaw on a stick, but quickly figured out that just using some loppers was the best option.